nus-cs2113-AY2425S1/tp/docs/team/andreusxcarvalho.md

 - Documented sections for each history-related command, explaining usage and expected outcomes.

 ### Contributions to the Developer Guide (DG)

 - **Sections Contributed**: Documented the entire History feature, covering all commands and their interactions.
 - **History Component Overview**: Provided an overview of the History component and its role within BuffBuddy.

+- **Class Diagrams**:
-- **Class Diagram**: Created a comprehensive UML class diagram illustrating the structure of the History component and its interactions with other components.
+  - **Comprehensive History Class Diagram**: Created a detailed UML class diagram illustrating the structure of the History component and its interactions with other components.
+  - **History Commands Class Diagram**: Designed a class diagram that details the structure and relationships of all the History-related command classes.

-- **UML Diagrams**:
+- **Sequence Diagrams**:
-    - **WeeklySummaryCommand Sequence Diagram**: Designed a complete sequence diagram for the `WeeklySummaryCommand` feature.
+  - **WeeklySummaryCommand Sequence Diagram**: Designed a complete sequence diagram for the `WeeklySummaryCommand` feature, representing its flow and interactions.
-    - **UML Class Diagram** for the History commands, detailing the structure and relationships of all the History-related classes.

 ### Contributions to Team-Based Tasks
 - Participated in team meetings and code reviews.
 - Assisted with integrating commands into the main BuffBuddy structure.

-### Review/Mentoring Contributions
-- **Pull Request Reviews**

-### Contributions Beyond the Project Team